Compositional Synthesis of Control Barrier Certificates for Networks of Stochastic Systems against $\omega$-Regular Specifications: Control (Sub-)Barrier Certificates

 and $\forall x\in X$, $\exists \nu\in U$, such that

 \end{definition}

 \begin{remark} The condition $\beta > \eta$ is required in Definition \ref{cbc} for interconnected dt-SCS for the sake of providing meaningful probabilistic guarantees over the satisfaction of safety specifications given by Theorem \ref{probability_bounds}.
-However, the same condition is not necessarily required in Definition \ref{csbc} for dt-SCS with internal inputs and outputs. \end{remark} We now use Definition \ref{cbc} to quantify an upper bound on the probability that the interconnected dt-SCS $\mathfrak{S}$ reaches unsafe regions in an \emph{infinite-time} horizon.
+However, the same condition is not necessarily required in Definition \ref{csbc} for dt-SCS with internal inputs and outputs. \end{remark}

+We now use Definition \ref{cbc} to quantify an upper bound on the probability that the interconnected dt-SCS $\mathfrak{S}$ \textit{reaches} unsafe regions in infinite-time horizon.